zion-king/alphabeam/README.md

 The Metric Layer is an SQL implementation of the Semantic Layer.
 It houses the metrics and queries that are needed to fetch data from the source, tailored to the users' unique analytics needs.

 ### iv.
 Assistants Layer
 The Assistants Layer leverages Gemini to automate the creation of metric queries.
-When a user asks a question for which the semantic layer shows that there is available data, but the metric required to fetch that data is not available, the Assistant Layers augments the Metric Layer through metric definition and query formulation, and the generated metric is stored in the Metric Layer for subsequent use.
+When a user asks a question for which the semantic layer shows that there is available data, but the metric required to fetch that data is not available, the Assistant Layers augments the Metric Layer through metric async async definition and query formulation, and the generated metric is stored in the Metric Layer for subsequent use.
 Further, the Assistats Layer houses custom functions that are needed to assist in the data retrieval process.

 ### v.
 Retrieval Layer
 The Retrieval Layer orchestrates Retrieval Augmented Generation (RAG) pipelines, through Llama-Index, to augment Gemini with contextual data.
 It is first used to transform the Semantic Layer into vector embeddings which are stored in a vector database.
 When a user asks a question, the Retrieval layer implements semantic search on these embeddings to determine if the question can be answered based on the business ontologies.
 Further, the Retrieval Layer is used to orchestrate data retrieval by implementing the queries that fetch relevant data from the source and augmenting Gemini with this retrieved data to generate a contextual response.